BitBoxSwiss/bitbox-base/docs/support/tor.md

 ### Installation

-Tor is installed using the official repository at `https://deb.torproject.org/torproject.org`, over a TLS connection secured by the official Tor signing key.
+Tor is installed using signed Debian packages from the official repository at `https://deb.torproject.org/torproject.org`.

 ### Configuration